oscarlai1998/tp/docs/DeveloperGuide.md

 The first way is to completely abort the entire command, which lowers the usability aspect of the application, creating inconvenience when a small error is encountered.
 However, this makes coding straightforward and simple.

 Another alternative is to simply ignore the failed flag and attempt to change the rest.
 This would make the update command more usable and convenient.
 However, the primary issue is the difficulty in designing and programming such behaviour, individual try and catch statements needs to be used.
-Each statements must be able to differentiate between having an invalid flag input or having a flag that does not exists (i.e. the user did not use the flag).
+Each statement must be able to differentiate between having an invalid flag input or having a flag that does not exist (i.e. the user did not use the flag).
 This behaviour makes the application significantly more complex to code and catch.

 Finally, decisions were made to compromise between the two alternatives.
-After some discussions, it was determined that grade (the -g flag) is the most likely to fail since it depends on not just the user input but if the module has has been completed.
-Therefore, a dedicated try statement is used to ensure that, even in the event of errors associated with providing a grade to an incomplete module, the rest of the command would still be updated (the rest of the extracts and checking is in the finally clause).
+After some discussions, it was determined that grade (the -g flag) is the most likely to fail since it depends on not just the user input but if the module has been completed.
+Therefore, a dedicated try statement is used to ensure that, even in the event of errors associated with providing a grade to an incomplete module, the rest of the command would still be updated (the rest of the extracts and checking is in the final clause).
 Unfortunately, if the other flags fail, the program will abort entirely.
 This alternative balances the complexity between error and exception handling and usability, allowing some flexibility in managing error while providing some convenience.

 ----